Shwetzz16/Employee-Attrition-Analytics/README.md

 ## 📊 Project Overview

 This project aims to analyze and predict employee attrition using various demographic, job satisfaction, and performance metrics.
-The notebook performs exploratory data analysis (EDA), feature engineering, model training, and evaluation.
+The notebook performs exploratory data analysis (EDA), and evaluation.

 ---